What does the future hold for data scientists?

 In general terms, data science is about interpreting and extracting meaning from data using tools and methods from statistics and machine learning.
 While massive amounts of data are usually collected, cleaned and transformed using technology, to perform data science requires a human.
 Communication is one of the most important skills in data science jobs.
 Data scientists must be able to communicate effectively with team members, leadership and other stakeholders.
 Only through communication can the power of data science be realised across all areas of an organisation.

-The need for data scientists
+The demand for data scientists

 In recent years, the most in-demand jobs in Australia have included commercial analysts, data analysts and digital marketing analysts.
 Businesses of all sizes have clearly realised the potential competitive advantage that insights from data can provide.
 The most common use of these insights is forecasting for things like sales estimates, IT storage requirements and procurement predictions.